Z Canis Majoris

 Z Canis Majoris (Z CMa) is a B-type star in the constellation of Canis Major.
-It has an average apparent visual magnitude of approximately 9.85, though has brightened by 1-2 magnitudes in irregular outbursts in 1987, 2000, 2004 and 2008.
+It has an average apparent visual magnitude of approximately 10, though has brightened by 1-2 magnitudes in irregular outbursts in 1987, 2000, 2004 and 2008.

+Arville D. Walker of the Harvard College Observatory discovered that the star is a variable star, from the examination of 275 photographs taken between 1899 and 1921.
+Her discovery was announced in 1921, and the star received its variable star designation, Z Canis Majoris, in 1922.